HDPE Pipe Solutions for Water Infrastructure Rehabilitation

 According to the American Water Works Association (AWWA), leaks in individual main water lines can reach up to 3785 L (1000 gal) per minute, while valve leaks can reach up to 1893 L (500 gal).
 Leaks due to corrosion are the worst culprits and the hardest to detect because they usually start out small as a result of excessive pressure, improper installation, settlement, or overloading.
 Main line and valve leaks progressively worsen until they become significant problems.
 At up to $800 per mile of main line, the cost of their detection is both expensive and time-consuming.

 Total replacement of the approximately 3.2 million km (2 million mi) of water pipe inventory in the United States—not forgetting the additional 965,606 km (600,000 mi) of wastewater pipe and the 112,000 km (69,594 mi) of Canadian water mains—would be expensive, disruptive, and protracted, to say the least.
 Given the problem’s enormity and complexity, utilities are scrambling to develop alternative water and wastewater pipeline rehabilitation strategies.
 The remedy currently gaining the most traction is ‘trenchless technology.’
-Central to this approach is the selection and use of virtually leak-free, high-density polyethylene pipe, also known as HDPE pipe.
+Combining trenchless technology with virtually leak-free, high-density polyethylene pipe — also known as HDPE pipe — for water infrastructure rehabilitation is central to this approach.

 Trenchless technology is the use of non-intrusive construction methods, materials, and equipment for the installation, replacement, or rehabilitation of underground pipe infrastructure.
 It has recently gained favor with utilities and their customers, partly because it is quicker and less socially disruptive than open-trench construction, but mostly because it can take full advantage of recent advances in the development of long-lasting HDPE pipe.